Landscape history and plant knowledge 1

 Knowledge and understanding

-- based on historical maps describe and analyse the development of a landscape;
+- based on historical maps describe and analyze a landscape that is well known for the student

-- account for landscape architecture´s (garden, park, designed landscapes) main design languages from the first settled cultures of the world to the present, with a focus on Europe;
+- account for landscape architecture´s (garden, park, designed landscapes) main style periods from the first settled cultures of the world to the present, with a focus on Europe.

 - put landscape architecture development in relation to architecture history, history of ideas and the development of society at large.